Jawbreaker (film): Legacy

 Despite the negative critical feedback, Jawbreaker found success through home video release and subsequent television airings; it has developed a cult following.
 Vice magazine called the film a "teen classic" when it published a retrospective in 2016 titled "Perverting the Youth of America: The Oral History of Teen Classic Jawbreaker".
+Similarities have been drawn between Jawbreaker, Heathers, and the 2004 film Mean Girls.
 Dazed magazine published a similar feature, crediting the film with inspiring 2004's Mean Girls, and praising the dark tones and performances.

 McGowan's Courtney Shayne has become something of a pop culture icon on social media, with TribecaFilm.com declaring of McGowan's performance that "...every single line-reading was a thing of Bette Davis-aspiring beauty, and with any justice, it's a performance that will only grow in esteem over time."

 Jawbreaker's costumes have also been celebrated, drawing praise from the likes of Vogue and Rookie magazines.
 The scene where the actresses strut down the hallway in slow-motion to Imperial Teen's "Yoo Hoo" has become a signature feature of the film, drawing homage in film and television, most notably Mean Girls, and being parodied in films like Not Another Teen Movie (2001).

 In 2014, Judy Greer said in an interview: "I really didn't think it was anything special while we were shooting it, but when I saw the final product, I knew it was really good.
 I was so proud of it.
 I thought it looked beautiful.
 It had just the right amount of sexy, pop culture fun to it.
 I do think it's quite special."